-After 11 years of building an outsourcing company in the Philippines supporting big and small clients in the US, Canada, UK, Europe, Australia and other parts of the world, our experience has taught us that many of the ideas we subscribe to about outsourcing are not completely true.
+After 11 years of building an outsourcing company in the Philippines supporting big and small clients in the US, Canada, UK, Europe, Australia and other parts of the world, our experience has taught us that many of the ideas we subscribe to about outsourcing are not entirely true.

 Here are the 7 biggest outsourcing lessons we’ve learned over our first decade in Creative Process Outsourcing:

-- Outsourcing is a strategy, but not always a cost play.
+Outsourcing is a strategy, but not always a cost play.

 - Create operational redundancy 24 x 7